INTRODUCTION

 - "If you touch Susanna, I'll break your head open."

 - "I'm stronger than you, and I'm taking this girl," the Nameless One repeated and slowly moved towards the direction where Susanna was sitting.
-His large head with long tangled hair, strong bronzed body covered with the rags of a prisoner's jacket, and a shiny chain of metal rings on his dirty bare feet were illuminated to the smallest detail by the red light of a comet, which was all visible in the wide aperture of the gallery.
+His large head with long tangled hair, the strong bronzed body covered with the rags of a prisoner's jacket, and the shiny chain of metal rings on his dirty bare feet were illuminated to the smallest detail by the red light of the comet, which was all visible in the wide aperture of the gallery.
 It seemed as if we were sitting in a huge forge with black stone walls, and heaps of metal were melting in the open furnace.

 - "Stop," Evert cried; there was such authority in the mad scientist's voice that No. 369 turned around and hesitated. - "This woman will become a mother, and her children will create a new world on the ruins of the old..."